Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 We just need to:

+- keep our current locale in the `Redux-Store` so we can change our locale dynamically
 - wrap our application with the `<IntlProvider />` component
 - define our locals files
 - follow the guide to [server rendering](https://github.com/yahoo/react-intl/wiki#locale-data-in-nodejs)